Spenzo: Career

 In 2022, Spenzo released singles such as "Bigg Steppa", a collaboration with Chicago Hip Hop artist Bigga$tate, produced by Mafia Beatz.
 The single, released through Firehouse Studios was also featured on the No Jumper platform.
 Later in the year, Spenzo, alongside Moncler Moon Boy & CP released their single "TFMB", which was produced by Mafia Beatz.

 Legal Issues

-On June 2, 2018, Spenzo was arrested for Unlawful Use of Weapon when police pulled over the vehicle he was in for speeding.
+On June 2, 2018, Spenzo was arrested for unlawful use of a weapon when police pulled over the vehicle he was in for speeding.
 Upon searching the vehicle police found Marijuana and a loaded .380 caliber Taurus pistol.

 Abduction

-On February 14th 2023, Spenzo was the victim of a kidnapping and assault which reportedly stemmed from a social media argument with a rival gang member and fellow Chicago rapper known as Kiddo Curry.
+On February 14, 2023, Spenzo was the victim of a kidnapping and assault which reportedly stemmed from a social media argument with a rival gang member and fellow Chicago rapper known as Kiddo Curry.